 Calisthenics gyms are everywhere if you’re creative enough!
 Calisthenics is a powerful tool for self physical improvement using only your body weight.
 Anytime you complete bodyweight workouts you are essentially partaking in calisthenics.
 This method of exercise does not inherently require any weighted equipment.
 However, minor weights can be added using vests, belts, and ankle weights.
 Examples of sports focused on calisthenics are parkour and gymnastics.

 Calisthenics takes a holistic approach to the body.
-These exercises hold a great deal of importance for the body and a mental flow state.
+In other words, these exercises hold a great deal of importance for the body and a mental flow state.
 Mobility, flexibility, and strength are the core focus of calisthenics.
-This exercise is also known as a street workout.
+These exercises are also known as a street workout.
 Remember the 2012 trend where people were climbing walls and jumping over crazy things like Spiderman?
 Yeah, that’s what we are talking about here, but let’s make it professional for your fitness business!

 Benefits of Calisthenics Gyms

 This is a niche opportunity for attracting a target market that is not highly marketed to.
 You can find many calisthenics parks for free with some bars and other, very simple equipment people use to do creative workouts.
 However, creating a gym around calisthenics opens the opportunity for an exciting place to do bodyweight exercises.

 Unlike the stagnant movement of lifting weights or the grueling intensity of cardio machines, members of calisthenics gyms will focus on all ranges of motion.
 As a result, this workout is comparable to a rock climbing gym where people can go to practice technique and exploration.
 Many calisthenics gyms consider themselves ‘ninja gyms’ because of the popular show American Ninja Warrior.